ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 ![addssl](files/ddosx_add_ssl.png)

 At this point, you should be able to go back into the `DNS Records` tab and select the SSL you want to apply via the `SSL` dropdown for each record.
 Only SSLs that are valid for the configured subdomain will show in the dropdown.

-For example, an SSL for only `www.ukfast.co.uk` and `ukfast.co.uk` will NOT show in the dropdown for `my.ukfast.co.uk`.
+For example, an SSL for only `www.ukfast.co.uk` and `ukfast.co.uk` will *not* show in the dropdown for `my.ukfast.co.uk`.
 Wildcard SSL certificates should show for all applicable subdomains.

 Finally, click `Apply Changes` and your domain will now be set up on the UKFast DDoSX<sup>®</sup> network, and configured appropriately.
 (You should allow up to 10 minutes for the changes to be fully applied)